swavafup/smartbookai/README.md

 <h2>CONTACTING US

 </h2>
 <p>If you have a question or complaint about how we handle your personal information, we ask that you put your inquiry in writing.
-We will investigate your inquiry and generally respond to you in writing within 30 days of receipt.
-You can also contact our us at legal@ClinTelMed.com</p>
+We will investigate your inquiry and generally respond to you in writing within 30 days.
+You can also contact our us at legal@clintelmed.com</p>

 <h2>CHANGES